gitaaron/rfm7/next.md

   * generate all 6 graphs

+* investigate how numpy/matplotlib can be displayed with controls (eg/ selecting regions)

 * run probes using two nodes on same LAN but different hosts

 * create architecture diagram